manzugerald/gradProjects/NLP/README.md

 For questions or contributions, feel free to open an issue or submit a pull request!

-*Developed by Anthony Bush (5th Year Student, School of Computer Science and Information Technology - The University of Juba) and...*
+*Implemented and Developed by Anthony Bush (5th Year Student, School of Computer Science and Information Technology - The University of Juba) and...*